p4lang/p4c/README.md

 You can fork the repo and submit a pull request in Github.
 For more information send us an email (p4-dev@p4.org).

-All developpers must sign the [P4.org](http://p4.org) CLA and return it to (membership@p4.org) before making contributions.
+All developers must sign the [P4.org](http://p4.org) CLA and return it to (membership@p4.org) before making contributions.
 The CLA is available [here](http://p4.org/wp-content/uploads/2015/07/P4_Language_Consortium_Membership_Agreement.pdf).